itJunky/city_news_parser_for_tg/README.md

 # city_news_parser_for_tg
-Just for fun project to forwarding any news from google about your city
+Just for fun project for continous forwarding all news from google about your city, every time when it's created on every sites.

-Parse any news by string at last hour in google every minute.
+Parse all news by string at last hour in google every minute.

 ## Installation
 Before start the bot you need create a config.py file with content like this: